Free, Prior, Informed ConSent

 On October 25th, 2019, Merle Alexander will be joining us at UBC Vancouver for a lunchtime presentation on Free, Prior, Informed Consent (FPIC).
 Merle is an UN negotiator for Indigenous Peoples; legal advisor on modern day treaties between First Nations and the Crown; negotiator of Industry-Indigenous resource agreements, traditional knowledge protocols; and advisor to Indigenous communities seeking to develop protective and conservation measures to protect their indigenous legal orders.
 IRSI is pleased to present this sure-to-be engaging and enlightening conversation in collaboration with Indigenous Legal Studies.

-For those who would like to view and hear Merle’s presentation, it's now available on the IRSI YouTube channel HERE.
+For those who would like to view and hear Merle’s presentation, it's now available on the IRSI YouTube channel HERE(link is external).

 STORY SOURCES